AdvaniaSE/BicepTrainingLab/2. Exporting resources/lab.md

 #### Using the documentation

-- Hover your mouse over the _name_ of the resource you're interested in to get help on.
+- Hover your mouse over the resource identifier _name_ of the resource you're interested in to get help on, it's the first segment after the `resource` keyword.
 - Click the `View Type Documentation` link to open the online documentation in your default browser.

 ![View type documentation from the VSCode plugin](./images/hoverViewTypeDocumentation.png)